charlesrroberts/Free-Music-Archive-Analysis/index.md

 ![Image](docs/assets/fma/headphones.png)

 The Free Music Archive (FMA) is a website that offers free access to open licensed, original music which is curated by netlabels and thousands of independent musicians around the world.
-The FMA website claims that they receive tens of millions of visitors every month that download music for personal use.
+The FMA website claims that it receives tens of millions of visitors every month who download music for personal use.
 Users share and remix music from FMA in videos, podcasts, films, games, apps, and school projects.

-FMA was founded in 2009 by radio station WFMU-FM which is a listener-supported, non-commercial radio station broadcasting in Jersey City, NJ.
+The FMA was founded in 2009 by radio station WFMU-FM which is a listener-supported, non-commercial radio station broadcasting in Jersey City, NJ.
 WFMU is currently the longest running freeform radio station in the United States.

 We live in an era of user-generated online content with the rise of YouTube, TikTok and Instagram.
 I thought it would be interesting to analyze an independent music platform, like FMA, because community-generated or user-generated content has the potential to impact a wider audience than branded content.
-A Stackla survey from 2019 states that “90% of consumers say authenticity is important when deciding which brands they like and support” (<a href="https://stackla.com/resources/reports/bridging-the-gap-consumer-marketing-perspectives-on-content-in-the-digital-age/" target="_blank">Stackla, 2019</a>).
+A survey from 2019 states that “90% of consumers say authenticity is important when deciding which brands they like and support” (<a href="https://stackla.com/resources/reports/bridging-the-gap-consumer-marketing-perspectives-on-content-in-the-digital-age/" target="_blank">Stackla, 2019</a>).
 When I visit the FMA I get the feeling that the content is authentic  and trustworthy as opposed to the Spotify or Apple Music brands where they are trying to market or sell something to you.

-I utilized Tableau and Tableau Prep for data exploring, analyzing, and creating visualizations.
-Using the FMA data, I seek to answer the following questions:
+I used Tableau and Tableau Prep for data exploring, analyzing and creating visualizations.
+Using the FMA data, I want to answer the following questions:

 1. What genres of music are available on the Free Music Archive?
 2. Who are the popular artists on the Free Music Archive?
 3. What are the popular albums on the Free Music Archive?
 4. What are the popular tracks on the Free Music Archive?
 5. Is there a correlation between listens and interest?
-6. Where are the popular Free Music Archive artists located?
+6. Where are the popular Free Music Archive artists geographically located?

 ## Data Collection